sunny8751/ArtGallerySecuritySystem/README.md

 # Art Gallery Security System

+This project was developed in collaboration with Peter Cheng, Jack Robertson, and Jessica Yao.

 A 3D simulation of a museum of paintings with a security system comprised of two cameras.
 The goal of the simulation is to determine the best placement of cameras such that the **risk of theft is minimized**.

 There were **seven different room configurations** of paintings that were tested.